-Members have the option to accept the recommended approach to Financial Planning, including the reporting and governance timetable, or suggest amendments.
+Members have the option to make comments on the approach to Financial Planning, including the reporting and governance timetable.
+Any comments made at this Committee, where relevant, will be reported to Cabinet for consideration at their meeting on 10th October 2022.